Our scientists are some of the brightest researchers in their fields. They’re also teachers at heart.

 Scientists who have recently received their doctoral degrees can apply for further training in specific research areas.
 The training is usually over a two to five-year period and is designed to develop a broad range of research skills under the guidance of experienced professionals.
 Please follow the link to learn more.

-The Center’s scientists come from all around the world, many of whom face the devastation of malaria or HIV/AIDS in pandemic countries.
+The Center also provides training to scientists from all around the world, many of whom face the devastation of malaria or HIV/AIDS in pandemic countries.

 The Center’s well-established visiting scientist program is open to professionals wishing to learn new research skills in a specific area.